CENProject-Innovations-Limited/The-IFA-Internet/README.md

 ## 🌍 Vision

-To build a **semantic, energy-based, and meaning-aware Internet** rooted in African Knowledge Systems, enabling:
+To build a **semantic, Energy-based, and meaning-aware Internet** rooted in African Knowledge Systems, enabling:

 * Unified scientific and technological frameworks
 * New computational paradigms (Ifa Mathematics)